 - The four flexible media trays allow you to add other filtration media such as SunSun's activated carbons, ceramic rings or bio-balls to achieve excellent mechanical, chemical, and biological filtration.

-This cylinder-shaped filter is ideal for aquariums of up to 200 gallons big.
+This canister filter is ideal for aquariums of up to 200 gallons big.
 The flow rate is reliable enough and uses innovative technology to keep your aquarium clean and healthy.

-Mr. Polar Aurora steps in with an impressive flow rate of 525 GPH from the inbuilt pump.
-It comes with 4 stages of filtration to make it efficient and accurate as well.
-You can adjust this filter to work with large aquariums.
+Mr. Polar Aurora steps in with an impressive circulation rate of 525 GPH from the inbuilt pump.
+It comes with 4 filtration stages to make it efficient and accurate as well.
+You can adjust this canister filter to work with large aquariums.

 And yes, it is one of the few that feature the UV sterilizer.
-This one also comes with an inbuilt 9-watt UV sterilizer that facilitates the control of algae spores and bacteria.
+This one also comes with an inbuilt 9-watt UV light that facilitates the control of algae spores and bacteria.

 Furthermore, the UV sterilizer helps to achieve clearer water compared to a filter without the UV sterilizing feature.
 By the way, did you know that water can be healthy even if it is not completely clear?